RedBearAK/toshy/README.md

 - `xbps-install`
 - `zypper`

-If the install was successful, there should be a number of different terminal commands available to check the status of the Toshy `systemd` user services (the services are not system-wide, in an attempt to support multi-user setups and support Wayland environments more easily) and stop/start/restart the services.
+If the install was successful, there should be a number of different `toshy-*` terminal commands available to check the status of the Toshy `systemd` user services (the services are not system-wide, in an attempt to support multi-user setups and support Wayland environments more easily) and stop/start/restart the services.

-Toshy actually consists of two separate `systemd` services meant to work together, with one monitoring the other, so the shell commands are meant to make working with the paired services much easier.
+Toshy primarily consists of two separate `systemd` services meant to work together, with one monitoring the other, so the shell commands are meant to make working with the paired services much easier.

-(There is now a third service, but it is only active in a Wayland+Plasma environment, creating a D-Bus service to receive updates from the KWin script with the necessary window info.)
+(There are now multiple other services, but they are each only active in a specific Wayland environment, creating a D-Bus service for the keymapper to query.
+The D-Bus service in turn receives updates from some source with the necessary window info, such as a KWin script in Plasma, or events from a Wayland protocol interface in `wlroots` or COSMIC.
+If you aren't in one of the relevant environments, these extra service units should all be inactive a few seconds after all the services start.)

 The commands are copied into `~/.local/bin`, and you will be prompted to add that location to your shell's `PATH` if it is not present.
 Depends on the distro whether that location is already set up as part of the path or not.

-If you change your shell or reset your RC file and need to fix the path, an easy way to do that is to run this script that re-installs the terminal commands in the same way they were initially installed:
+If you change your shell or reset your RC file and need to fix the `PATH`, an easy way to do that is to run this script that re-installs the terminal commands in the same way they were initially installed:

 ```sh
 ~/.config/toshy/scripts/toshy-bincommands-setup.sh